MaaAssistantArknights/maa-cli/maa-sys/README.md

 [MaaAssistantArknights](https://github.com/MaaAssistantArknights/MaaAssistantArknights) raw binding and safe wrapper for Rust.

-## Load `MaaCore`
+## Load MaaCore

-This crate depends on the shared library `MaaCore`, which can be linked at compile time or loaded at runtime.
+This crate depends on the shared library MaaCore, which can be linked at compile time or loaded at runtime.

 ### Compile time Linking